 Yes and no. "Cutting preserves" are membrillo style highly concentrated fruit purees.
 So yes, we coined the phrase, but not the style.
 “Membrillo” is the Spanish word for “quince”, but it is universally accepted as shortcode for “dulce de membrillo” or literally, “candy of the quince”, a traditionally made preserve of quince fruit and sugar, cooked over a very long period of time until it is intensely red and thick – yielding a cuttable preserve.
 Also known as “fruit cheese” in Europe, this classic recipe was originally used to take advantage of fallen orchard fruit.
 Our recipe is much softer than you’d find in Europe – but still holds it’s shape on a cheese platter.
 Because “membrillo” involves too much explanation, and “fruit cheese” sounds like it involves cheese, we came up with a better moniker: cutting preserves.
 So grab a knife and start spreading (start with cheese)!

-Okay so what’s the difference between a cutting preserve and a spoon preserve?
+What's the difference b/w a cutting & spoon preserve?

 Read above for the full download on cutting preserves.
 Spoon preserves, more like a traditional jam, have a softer set than our cutting preserves.
 They are equally at home on toast, dessert, or cheese.
 Cutting preserves are firmer, with no chunks of fruit, and highly concentrated.
 They will hold their shape on a cheese platter without a cute little bowl and demitasse spoon (the "spoons" do just fine dolloped on top of a gigantic wedge for a stunning, albeit messy presentation).
 All of our spoon preserves, with the exception of the jellies, are really, preserved fruit.
 We don’t try to hide the fruit in a sugar puree like many other jam makers.
 This is also why we don’t call our spoon preserves “jams”.
 They’re not.
 There’s way too much chunk going one (often finely chopped) for a smooth jam.
 But fear not, they get along with toast just fine.
 We think this makes our "spoons" pretty darn versatile.
 You can always puree them if you require a smooth ‘sauce’ for something, but we think a little bit of fruit on a wedge of cheese is both delicious and attractive.